AWS for Industries

 This document identifies the most important concepts that allow equipment to become part of a system, including the need to achieve functional safety according to standard norms in the railway space, such as EN50129.
 With a vast set of norms existing in different areas of the industry, adaptations will be required for the respective use case.
 If you find yourself in this situation or need support, please contact your AWS Account representative or contact us here.

-Helge is passionate about using cutting-edge IT technology to innovate in traditional industries, such as mobility, manufacturing and especially railways.
-Coming from a physics background and moving into consulting, he has a strong focus on understanding real-world problems from the engineering domain and then using automation, data analytics, ML or other smart technology architectures to solve them.
+Helge Aufderheide is passionate about using new technologies to innovate in traditional industries from manufacturing to railways.
+Coming from a physics background and moving into consulting, he has a strong focus on understanding real-world problems from business to engineering and then using automation, data analytics, (generative) AI or other smart technology architectures to solve them.

 Nils Brandes